demisto/content/Packs/NetscoutArborSightline/Integrations/NetscoutArborSightline/README.md

 ### na-sightline-alert-list
 ***
-List all alerts, when an alert ID is given only the relevant alert will be fetched.
+List all alerts.
+When an alert ID is given, only the relevant alert will be fetched.

 #### Base Command